 Buildings 2%

 Plant, machinery and tools 10% - 33.33%

-Renovation, furniture, fixture, fittings, office equipment and electrical installation 10% - 33.33%
+Renovation, furniture, fixture, fittings, office and computer

+equipment and electrical installation 10% - 33.33%

 Motor vehicles 20%

 The residual values, useful lives and depreciation method are reviewed at each reporting date to ensure that the amount, method and period of depreciation are consistent with previous estimates and the expected pattern of consumption of the future economic benefits embodied in the items of property, plant and equipment.
+If expectations differ from previous estimates, the changes are accounted for as a change in an accounting estimate.